LegatAbyssWalker/SpaceInvaders/README.md

 * Version 1.0 Released!

 # New Information with Current Version
-* Used a diffent for loop approach.
+* Used a different for loop approach.
   - Before _int x = 0; x < example.size(); x++_, after _auto &example : example_.
 * Redesigned the invader movements!
   - Timings are no longer used.